ISLA responds as EU shareholder rights bill touches on sec lending

 By that time Britain may have left the EU, meaning the

-updated SDR might be the first EU legislation to be
+updated SRD might be the first EU legislation to be ignored by

-ignored by the UK following the vote for the Brexit.
+the UK following the vote for the Brexit.

 UK Prime Minister Theresa May has stated she intends to